jacklul/asuswrt-scripts/README.md

 ## [`tailscale.sh`](/scripts/tailscale.sh)

+**Use Entware package instead of this script when possible!**

 This script installs [Tailscale](https://tailscale.com) service on your router, allowing it to be used as an exit node.

-You should probably store the binaries on USB drive but the script has also an option to automatically download the binaries.
-Make sure your device has enough memory for this though.
+You should probably store the binaries on USB drive but the script has also an option to automatically download the binaries - make sure your device has enough memory for this though.

 Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well.